nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 Docker is a linux-y thing:

-- Files might not have a name.
+- Files might not have a name or not have an extension.
-- Paths are not Windows-y.
+- Directory paths trees are not Windows-y.
+- Environment variables can be different.
 - Commands are linux-like.

+> Each of these differences will impact a Dockerized application, and Docker operation itself.

 Features: